Upper Critical Field of Sr$_2$RuO$_4$ under In-Plane Uniaxial Pressure: Experimental results

 Next, we turn to the temperature dependence of the upper critical field at intermediate strains.
 In previous studies \cite{Steppke17_Science, Li21_PNAS} it was found that $H_\mathrm{c2||c}(T)$ changes from a convex function of temperature at zero strain to a concave form at the Van Hove strain.
 Figure~\ref{fig:Hc2(T)}(a) shows $H_\mathrm{c2||c}(T)$ measured by ac susceptibility and heat capacity of sample $2$ at three compressional strains.
 Details about the heat capacity measurements can be found in Ref.~\cite{Li20_RSI, Li21_PNAS}.
 The data show that the change of $H_\mathrm{c2||c}(T)$ from a convex function of temperature to a concave function occurs close to the Van Hove strain: At $\varepsilon_{xx}/\varepsilon_{\mathrm{VHS}} = 0.75$, $H_\mathrm{c2}(T)$ is still convex.
 In other words, the change from a convex to a concave shape only occurs in a similar range of strain to that over which $H_\mathrm{c2||c}$ deviates strongly from a $T_c^2$ dependence.

 In Figure~\ref{fig:Hc2(T)}(b) we plot our $H_\mathrm{c2}(T,\varepsilon)$ under strain data normalised to their respective $T_\text{c}$ and $H_\mathrm{c2}(T=0)$ values, and compare them to the $H_\mathrm{c2}(T)$-curves of the multi-band superconductors MgB$_2$ and overdoped BaFe$_{1.84}$Co$_{0.16}$As$_2$ \cite{Lyard02_PRB, Kano09_JPSJ}.
 Instead of our own zero-strain $H_\mathrm{c2}(T)$ curve, we show the curve from Ref.~\cite{Riseman98_Nature} due to the larger temperature range.
 However, it is noteworthy that over the measured temperature range there is no essential difference between the two zero-strain \SRO{} $H_{c2}(T)$ curves.
 At the Van Hove strain, where $H_\mathrm{c2}(T)$ of \SRO{} has changed its curvature from convex to concave, $H_\mathrm{c2}(T)$ matches the curve of BaFe$_{1.84}$Co$_{0.16}$As$_2$ very closely, and is even more concave than that of the textbook two-gap superconductor MgB$_2$.
-However, the microscopic details of the change in curvature of $H_\mathrm{c2}(T)$ of \SRO{} are not well understood.
-We hope that this finding will motivate future work to understand the concave nature of $H_{c2}(T)$.

 The concave temperature dependence of $H_\mathrm{c2||c}(T)$ raises the question of whether we are actually measuring the upper critical field or rather the so-called irreversibility line, which is associated with the melting of the flux lattice \cite{Gammel88_PRL, Osofsky93_PRL, Fuchs01_SSC} at a first-order phase transition \cite{Schilling96_Nature}.
 Flux lattice melting usually occurs in quasi-two-dimensional superconductors with a short coherence lengths and high superconducting transition temperatures.
 Even at the Van Hove strain, the coherence length of \SRO{} is quite long, approximately 200 angstroms.
 Also, the transitions in susceptibility and heat capacity are sharp and the critical fields deduced from the two measurements are in good agreement (Fig.~\ref{fig:Hc2(T)}b), and there is no experimental evidence of either a first order transition or of substantial diamagnetic fluctuations above $T_\text{c}(H)$.
 We therefore conclude that our observed $H_\mathrm{c2}(T)$ curve is that of the thermodynamic order parameter, and not a consequence of flux lattice melting.